Provider Rate Cards¶

 Provider Rate Cards determine routing and billing for calls being placed by customers.
 Before configuring Provider Rate Cards, we suggest you review Rate Card Overview then Rate Card Setup in the ConnexCS Video Guide.

-Provider Rate Card Management¶
+Provider Rate Card Functions¶

 Bulk Edit Select one or more Provider Cards and click